 In 2007, the Electronic Monitoring & Surveillance Survey found that 66% of employers monitor internet connections and use them to fire employees in case of misuse.

 The current pandemic has blurred the lines between the home and the workplace.
-Equilibrium has to be found to allow both employees and employers to preserve their rights for privacy.
+Therefore, equilibrium has to be found to allow both employees and employers to preserve their privacy rights.

 What are the benefits of an RFID chip implant law 2020?

 More and more states are implementing laws to regulate the use of implanted microchips.
-How can they be used?
+But, how can they be used?
 What information can the employers collect?

 The future of rfid tags is in the hands of law makers

-This example poses somehow the basis of the use of implanted microchips in the workplace.
-Like with any new technology, legal boundaries have to be set.
+This example somehow poses the basis of the use of implanted microchips in the workplace.
+Of course, like with any new technology, legal boundaries have to be set.
 This is what the state senates are aiming to do.

 In June 2020, the Michigan house of representatives passed a law banning implanted microchips at work.